voidstarzero/DHCP-OpenDispense2/README.md

 (substituting `<interface>` with the desired interface name):

 ```
-$ ln -s /run/dhclient-opendispense/<interface>.conf client.conf
+$ ln -s /run/dhcp-opendispense/<interface>.conf /etc/opendispense/client.conf
 ```

 ## Future steps

-- Write hook scripts for `dhcpcd`.
+- Write hook scripts and instructions for `dhcpcd`.
-- Customize client installation script based on the DHCP client in use.
+- Automate some configuration steps into an installation script.
-- Automatically configure NetworkManager as required above.
+- Autodetect which DHCP client setup is in use.